🔏 Data Security Document

 Protection of Servers and Infrastructure

-• On all servers, all ports and services are blocked by default and only opened when services are required.
+• On all AWS servers, all ports and services are blocked by default, and only the few required ports for each service are open.

 • The Least-privilege principle is applied.